richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Yale professor and former VP of Autodesk Phil Bernstein says that “the next decade will see the convergence of these two distinct threads,” referring to two distinct technology realms: building techniques and digital tools.3[1-9]

+To summarize, there are two primary forces at play shaping the AEC designer’s interest in algorithmic or computational design systems.
+The first is the convergence of realms of building techniques and digital tools, while the second is the rising value of the power of the query and the diminishing value and commoditization of explicit knowledge.[1-9]